The Rising Entropy of English in the Attention Economy: Supplementary Information --- Prey Choice Model Derivation

 \section{Supplementary Information --- Prey Choice Model Derivation}

 In the main paper we justify the prey choice algorithm using an argument that considers the opportunity cost of spending time handling a prey versus searching in the environment.
 Here we derive the same result more rigorously.
+This is a completely analogous derivation as found in optimal foraging theory \cite{stephenskrebs1986foraging}.
 As in the main paper, we have information types, $i$, that are encountered with rates $\lambda_i$ while searching.
 Each information item, if consumed, provides a benefit $u_i$ in a handling time $t_i$, during which the forager is not searching for other items.